kkotov/ml/README.md

 all-in-one machine learning libraries.
 Why still not to use available light-weight C++ packages, that generations of CS students implement and put on github?
 It turns out that most of those are limited to either classification or regression (not both) and rarely consider categorical predictors.
-On the other hand my version also was not designed to handle a possible multivariate response.
+On the other hand my version also has limitations as it was not, for example, designed to handle a possible multivariate response.

 ## Design